Patients

 More than 50% of patients with prostate cancer are diagnosed at early stages of disease with low grade, low volume, asymptomatic disease.
 Active Surveillance (AS) is an approach to manage patients with regular Prostate-Specific Antigen (PSA) and biopsy-based monitoring of disease status.
 This approach is aimed at deferring radical treatment, however, within 10 years of diagnosis, between 21 and 38% of men will have developed progressive cancer and require invasive treatments.
 Viral immunotherapy using CAN-2409 may provide these patients with a low-risk local intervention and the opportunity to delay or prevent disease progression without the need for surgery or radiation.

-We have completed enrolling a 187-patient phase 2 study in localized prostate cancer patients choosing active surveillance.
+Enrollment of the phase 2 study in localized prostate cancer patients choosing active surveillance has been completed with 187 evaluable patients.

 Candel Therapeutics’ Clinical Trial in